-- "Caregiver" refers to anyone involved in caring for or providing support to someone living with dementia. - "Dementia" refers to all kinds of dementia-including the most common kind, Alzheimer's disease. - "Long-term care home" and "home" refer to a "nursing home".
+- "Family" and "Caregiver" refer to anyone involved in caring for or providing support to someone with dementia. - "Dementia" refers to Alzheimer's disease and other dementias. - "Long-term care home" and "home" refer to a "nursing home".
 The terms for nursing home vary across Canada; we use "long-term care home" or "home" for easier reading.

-Many caregivers find that they do not have enough time to organize the logistics of the move, such as visiting the home before the move, filling out the required paperwork, packing belongings, arranging for movers and preparing the person living with dementia for the move.
+Many family members find that they do not have enough time to organize the logistics of the move, such as visiting the home before the move, filling out the required paperwork, packing belongings, arranging for movers and preparing the person with dementia for the move.

-You can make the move easier for you as the caregiver and for the person living with dementia by being prepared.
+You can make the move easier for you as the caregiver and for the person with dementia by being prepared.
 To prepare for the move ahead of time, follow these tips:

-Be open with others; talk about the decision and the upcoming move.

-Changes that a move brings can be upsetting, so many families may avoid talking about it.
+Be open with family members; talk about the decision and the upcoming move.
+Changes that a move brings can be upsetting so many families may avoid talking about it.
 However, once you start a discussion, it gets easier.
-Others who are less involved in caregiving or live out of town may not fully appreciate the need for a move.
-Let others know about why a decision has been made to move the person living with dementia into long-term care (e.g. safety concerns).
-Share information about dementia and encourage them to take part in the moving process.
+Family members who are less involved in caregiving or live out of town may not fully appreciate the need for a move.
+Consider asking them to help with some of the direct caregiving tasks, share information about the disease and encourage them to take part in the moving process.

-Arrange for a visit to the home to help familiarize the person living with dementia.
+Arrange for a visit to the home to help familiarize the person with dementia.
 It is important to make the person feel as comfortable as possible with the move that may come up suddenly.
-If possible, arrange for the person to visit the homes that you are considering for them.
-Many homes make their social activities available to the public; consider having the person attend a few programs to become familiar with each home.
-This can be time consuming, so arrange visits to the homes that you think are the most likely options.
+Depending on the stage of the disease and if appropriate, arrange for the person to visit the homes that you are considering for them.
+Many homes make their social activities available to the public; consider having the person attend a few functions to become familiar with each home.
+This can be time consuming so arrange visits to the homes that you think are the most likely options.
 Recognize that sometimes visiting each home is just not possible, especially if the move must be made quickly.

-If you are employed, consider talking with your employer about the possibility that you may need some time off with very little notice.
+If you work, consider talking with your employer about the possibility that you may need some time off with very little notice.
 Try to save a few vacation days in case the move comes up suddenly.
-Remember to have money saved to pay for the home's first month's rent and any other services that the person may need (e.g. phone, cable television).
-If you own your own business or are a contract worker, try to prepare for a partner, employee or subcontractor to take on work when you are not available during the move.
-Also, pre-arrange for a family member or friend to be available on standby to care for children or help, if necessary.
+Remember to have money saved to pay for the home's first month rent and any other services that the person with dementia may need (e.g. phone, cable television).
+Also, pre-arrange for a family member or friend to be available on standby to care for children or give a hand, if necessary.

-Ask the home what you can do before moving day.
-Ask the home about specific processes and procedures related to the move.
-See if you can do any of them ahead of time, like doing paperwork before moving day.
-Ask the home if they have restrictions around what items the resident can bring with them (bed, dresser, bedding etc.).
-Also check whether you can prepare the space ahead of time by moving anything in or decorating.
+Ask the home what you can do before

+moving day.
+Ask the home about specific processes and procedures related to the move and see if you can do any of them ahead of time like doing paperwork before moving day.
+Also check whether you can prepare the room ahead of time by moving anything in or decorating.